What are an agency’s public interest disclosure obligations?

 The following information and advice will assist entities to ensure they meet their obligations under the Public Interest Disclosure Act and the Public Interest Disclosure standards.

-In 2020, the Office carried out the first PID Self Assessment audit, to:
+In 2021, the Office carried out the second PID Self-Assessment audit, to:

 - enable agencies to self-assess their compliance with the PID Act and PID Standards